winitzki/scall/tutorial/programming_dhall.md

 In general, we cannot be sure that two functions of type `T` are equal unless we try _all_ possible natural numbers as function arguments; but that would take infinite time.

 We conclude that there is no practical way of writing a comparison function of type `T → T → Bool` that would compare two functions of type `T` at run time.
-(In most cases, Dhall's `assert` feature will be also unable to determine statically that the functions are equal.)

 ### Constraining a function argument's value